javier-montoya/beer-finder/README.md

 # Beer Finder App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
-An assessments using the Punk API to find beer brewing recipes
+An assignment using the Punk API to find beer brewing recipes

 ## Available Scripts